-University of the Arts London has today launched its first European city partnership, signing an MOU with Bilbao that will progress areas of common strategic interest in support of the development of the vibrant creative economy of the Basque Country.
+University of the Arts London (UAL) has today launched its first European city partnership, signing an MOU with Bilbao that will progress areas of common strategic interest in support of the development of the vibrant creative economy of the Basque Country.

 Bilbao Town Hall will host UAL in the city to help develop the arts and culture of Bilbao and position it as an international hub for the creative industries.
 With significant potential for collaborative EU projects, the partnership will support industry and research-led initiatives with Basque education and manufacturing partners, research centres and museums.
 Initial industrial fields under consideration include data services, urban design, fashion technology and bio-products.